THE LITTLE GIRL IN ME---

-At the end of my second visit with the psycho-therapist in Alexandria, Virginia, I received a diagnosis of Post-Traumatic Stress Disorder (PTSD).
-Recognizing my complicated history, the Psycho-Therapist asked me to write a letter to the “little girl in me” and bring it to our next session.
+In 2008, after experiencing a major Riot while teaching sixteen year old offenders in the DC Jail, I received a diagnosis of Post-Traumatic Stress Disorder (PTSD).
+Recognizing my life’s complicated history, the Psycho-Therapist asked me to write a letter to the “little girl in me” and bring it to our next session.

 Dear Little Girl,